jplesperance/jplesperance.github.io/_posts/2020-04-30-setting-up-wifi-ap-rpi.md

 author: jesse
 thumbnail: /assets/img/wifi.png
 date: 2020-05-04T00:00:00:01.613Z
-summary: Using a raspberry pi to create a wireless access point
+summary: Whether you are looking to expand your wifi network or want a wifi pen testing lab, it is always good to know how to turn a Raspberry Pi into a wireless access point
 keywords: access wifi ap wpa wpa2 psk rpi
 permalink: /blog/setup-wifi-ap-rpi/
 ---